Project

 What is our goal?

 Our goal is to develop common guidelines and technical specifications to facilitate smooth access to health data and strengthen European collaboration in using data efficiently.
-Secondary use of health data enhances competitiveness of European research and innovation in the health sector.
+The secondary use of health data enhances the competitiveness of European research and innovation in the health sector.

-TEHDAS2 project advances the cross-border secondary use of health data in Europe to improve research, innovation and policymaking.
-The project will build on the work of previous TEHDAS and other European projects.
+The TEHDAS2 project advances the cross-border secondary use of health data in Europe to improve research, innovation and policy-making.
+The project builds on the work of the previous TEHDAS project and other European initiatives.

 What is it about?

-The primary use of health data is the use of health information, such as patient records, to treat a person.
+The primary use of health data refers to the use of health information, such as patient records, to treat an individual.
 The secondary use of health data means using health data for purposes other than the primary reason for which they were originally collected.
 The secondary use can be, for example, research, decision-making, development and innovation, and education.

-The benefits of the secondary use of health data include providing better healthcare services and personalised care for people, and thereby saving lives, increased business opportunities for companies and cost savings for societies.
+The benefits of the secondary use of health data include better healthcare services and personalised care, thereby saving lives, as well as increased business opportunities for companies and cost savings for societies.

 What do we do?

-The TEHDAS2 project will develop concrete guidelines and technical definitions to make it easier to use health data in different countries.
-It will support the harmonised implementation of the EHDS legislation.
+The TEHDAS2 project develops concrete guidelines and technical definitions to make it easier to use health data in different countries.
+It supports the harmonised implementation of the legislation.

-The results of the project will guide health data authorities, data holders as well as data users in fulfilling their future responsibilities under the regulation.
+The results of the project guide health data authorities, data holders and data users in fulfilling their future responsibilities under the EHDS Regulation.

-The project will, for instance help to establish good practices and outline harmonised means of describing data supporting the discovery of health data and streamling access to data sets.
-The project will also create technical specifications for secure data processing environments and develop co-operation models and guidelines for data access and licensing fees.
+For example, the project helps to establish good practices and outlines harmonised means of describing data, supporting the discovery of health data and streamlining access to datasets.
+It also develops technical specifications for secure data processing environments, as well as co-operation models and guidelines for data access and licensing fees.

 Who is involved?